Aaditya-Deshmukh/CS123A-fusion-benchmarking/METHODS.md

-# Exact Commands Used in This Project
+# Exact Methods Used in This Project

-This document contains the actual commands I ran step-by-step during the project for mapping, fusion detection, and performance measurement.
+This document contains the methods I used and the commands I ran step-by-step during the project for mapping, fusion detection, and performance measurement.

 ---